-Independence Community College offers two residence hall living areas that are available for students in the Fall and Spring semesters; Brick Units/GPA Housing and the main Residence Hall.
+Independence Community College offers two residence hall living areas that are available for students in the Fall and Spring semesters; Brick Units and the main Residence Hall.
 Brick Units are suite-style and include bathroom facilities and a laundry room.
 Each brick residence is furnished with a desk and chair, a twin bed, and personal closet space.
 All units are air-conditioned, and every bedroom has its own individually locked door to assure security.
-Students with a GPA of 2.5 or greater, preferably of sophomore status, and not having been involved in any previous disciplinary action, will receive priority placement in the Brick Units.